What is a Security Investor?

 When you initiate an investment, you always hope for the best.
 You expect your individual stocks or bonds or any funds you own will appreciate in value.
 With financial investments, though, you know there is the possibility that they may not.

-There are various ways you can protect your portfolio.
-Different portfolio protection strategies can help you offset the impact of adverse circumstances, like an economic downturn or a big drop in the stock market.
-The most widely used portfolio protection strategy is diversification.
+There are various ways you can try to shield your portfolio.
+Different portfolio strategies can help you offset the impact of adverse circumstances, like an economic downturn or a big drop in the stock market.
+The most widely used portfolio strategy is diversification.
 You own a mix of investments so that you’re not too negatively affected by any significant events that impact any one market, like U.S. stock, U.S. bond, or foreign markets.

 Adding bonds to your portfolio, for example, will offer some protection when the stock market goes through a bad stretch of declines.
 Similarly, owning stocks will help you lessen the losses that occur when interest rates go up and bond prices, in response, go down.

-Another portfolio protection strategy is a more nuanced approach to diversification.
-You can look to own different categories of investments that are “uncorrelated.”
+Another more nuanced approach to diversification is looking to own different categories of investments that are “uncorrelated.”
 Correlation is a measure of how closely the returns on different types of investments will track each other.
 Commodities (a basic good used in commerce) like gold have negative correlations with stocks.
 That means their prices move in opposite directions.
 When stocks are down, gold prices go up and vice versa.
 For that reason, gold and other commodities may be considered for diversification.

-As you look to minimize risk in your portfolio, you will want to consider all the ways you can gain portfolio protection.
+As you look to minimize risk in your portfolio, you will want to consider various strategies.

 Real Estate Investing